thanhphucnguyen-dev/thanhphucnguyen-dev/README.md

 <div>
   <p align="center">
-    I'm a passionate **Front-End Developer** who believes that every interface is an opportunity to tell a story,
+    I'm a passionate <strong>Front-End Developer</strong> who believes that every interface is an opportunity to tell a story,
     and every line of code is a step toward creating a better user experience.
     My goal is not only to build functional applications, but to craft seamless, intuitive experiences
     that connect with people on a deeper level.